 Astronomical Observation Point

 Have you seen with your eyes the spots on the Sun, craters on the Moon, the ring of Saturn, the storms and satellites of Jupiter, crescent of Venus, colour binary stars, star clusters, nebulas and galaxies millions light years away?
 We can comfortably show you all of that with the help of modern astronomical telescopes with the lens diameter of up to 35 cm.
-Excursions in English and German only by prior agreement (for groups of at least 10 visitors).
+Excursions in English only by prior agreement (for groups of at least 10 visitors).

 The Small Planetarium is able to conjure up an illusion of the starry sky with several conspicuous planets and the Moon on its dome with a diameter of 8 meters.
 Unlike the bigger digital planetarium, it offers intimate atmosphere with a very pleasant place to sit down.
-Excursions in English and German only by prior agreement (for groups of at least 10 visitors).
+Excursions in English only by prior agreement (for groups of at least 10 visitors).

 The Observation Deck offers almost magical both day and night views of Brno.
 With your eyes, but also with the help of portable telescopes you can take a look at the night sky.
 Although it is not very dark, you can still see the Sun, Moon, planets of the Solar System and the most conspicuous star constellations from there.
 The Observation Deck is open during the day without guided observations.